 This strand of work provides opportunities for children aged 0-5, their families and siblings.
 The early years are a hugely important stage in children’s development and so much can be achieved through providing musical opportunities for young people, supporting their communication and attachment with parents.
 In this strand of our work we tend to provide opportunities in targeted local areas of deprivation, where children and their families may face developmental delays and/or where there are high levels of English as an additional language.

 Sounds of Play: Quench Arts is coordinating this project on behalf of Birmingham Early Years Music Consortium, working alongside Nicola Burke and Birmingham Forward Steps.
 Sounds of Play involves a consortium of 7 arts and music organisations, 6 early years services and the Centre for Research in Early Childhood (CREC).
 The project will establish a community of practice that will bring the early years community and the music practitioner community to work together ensuring that quality music making opportunities are offered to families and children across the city.
 Sounds of Play will join up the two workforces (early years and music) which are currently disconnected and also further connect the music organisations with each other to ensure their early years offer has a joined-up approach across the city.
 A range of CPD opportunities will be delivered for both workforces.
 This will involve CPD opportunities for those in positions of leadership and for those working directly with families and children.
 This will develop knowledge and understanding of EY Music of those that strategically lead and plan early years music provision and for those that deliver it.
 The goal is that within the two years of funding, the project moves from offering direct CPD opportunities to creating leaders and mentors, enabling quality early years music practice to be sustainable.
-This programme is funded by Youth Music and will run between 2019-2021.
+This programme is funded by Youth Music and will run between 2019-end March 2022.